acti

 Are Activities of Daily Living Worksheets used in nursing homes and communities?

-ADL and IADL tracking is done in both nursing homes and communities.
-In nursing homes, it is often used to assess the need for long-term care.
-In communities, it is often used to identify people at risk for falls.
+Care teams track ADLs and IADLs in both nursing homes and community settings.
+In nursing homes, staff use them to assess long-term care needs.
+In the community, providers use them to identify people at risk for falls.

 What if you can’t do an activity?